 If your child suffered a sudden birth injury, or died during delivery, you deserve to know what happened.
 If this tragedy could have been prevented, your birth doctor or hospital staff should be held liable.

 At Harvey L. Walner & Associates, Ltd., your birth injury lawsuit is not just about money, it's about making sure that your child is taken care of for the rest of his or her life.
-Our lawyers are dedicated to providing you with personal service that goes beyond our office walls.
+Our Chicago birth injury lawyers are dedicated to providing you with personal service that goes beyond our office walls.

 Birth Defects Vs. Birth Injuries